Types of Aid

-The estimated cost of attendance for the academic year is published here.
+The estimated cost of attendance for the academic year is published on our website.

-Athletic scholarships can be awarded as a fixed dollar amount or as a percentage of the value of the Cost of Attendance.
-The full Cost of Attendance is calculated annually based on the following costs determined by the Financial Aid Office:
+Athletic scholarships can be awarded as a fixed-dollar amount or as a percentage of the value of the Cost of Attendance.
+The full Cost of Attendance is calculated annually based on the following amounts determined by the Financial Aid Office:

 Full-time students receiving an athletic scholarship equivalent to 1 percent of the full Cost of Attendance receive the required and recommended textbooks for all registered classes.